Проверка авторизации

 Distances

-To proceed, click on the checkmark to save your changes.
+To proceed, click the 'OK' button to save your changes.

 Exiting the "Config" Section